 Today's world has left behind many of the barriers between people and nations that characterized the 20th century.
 A powerful result of this situation is the phenomenon known as "globalization".
-King's equips students to be internationally knowledgeable and interculturally competent.
+King's is committed to equipping students to be internationally knowledgeable and interculturally competent.

-A basic element of preparing ourselves for this change is to raise our consciousness about the need to find new and more constructive ways to live in and with diversity.
-Understanding that we live in diversity means that we recognize, affirm and respectfully investigate the enormous mosaic of human and natural diversity.
-Living with diversity requires faculty and students to explore and develop new ways to use diversity to the mutual advantage of all instead of it being the basis for division, strife and oppression.
+A basic element of preparing ourselves for this change is to raise our consciousness about the need to find constructive ways to live in and with diversity.
+To understand that we live in diversity means that we recognize, affirm and respectfully learn about the enormous mosaic of human and natural diversity.
+Living with diversity requires faculty and students to explore and develop new ways to use diversity to the mutual advantage of all instead of using it as a basis for division, strife and oppression.
 At King's, this must be reflected in our teaching and research.

-The University is globalizing its programs by recruiting qualified international students, using visiting scholars to enrich the international experience of students, overtly addressing international issues and alternative viewpoints in course material where possible, and helping students participate in off-campus or overseas study experiences.
+We are globalizing our programs by recruiting qualified international students, using visiting scholars to enrich the international experience of students, overtly addressing international issues and alternative viewpoints in course material where possible, and helping students participate in off-campus or overseas study experiences.